 If you want to proceed directly from your pass degree (whether at ANU or another university) to your honours degree, you need to start the application process in the last year of that degree.
-You should identify and contact a prospective supervisor and discuss your thesis topic with them, and begin reading and collecting relevant research material.
-You will need to start working seriously on your thesis topic immediately after completing your pass exams.
+You should identify and contact a prospective supervisor and discuss your thesis topic with them, and begin reading and collecting relevant research material and consider which research methods courses would be suitable.
+You will need to start working seriously on your thesis topic immediately after completing your bachelor degree exams.
 You should also be present in Canberra well before the semester starts.

 The decision on your admission into the honours program will be made by the College Honours Committee, taking into account your grades, the quality of your research proposal and the arrangements made for your supervision.
 For those students who have not attached a letter of commitment from a potential supervisor and instead submitted a list of possible supervisors or requested the Committee’s help in arranging supervision, the Committee will do its best to allocate a supervisor if it deems the other components of the application to be strong.
 However, should the Committee’s efforts fail and no supervisor can be found, the overall application is considered rejected.